delta/codecharacter-player-docs-2019/overview.rst

 Let's look at a few examples - ::

-	// Getting the id of the first soldier
+	// Getting the id of the first soldier.
-	// Notice that you can use the auto keyword in place of a concrete type auto soldier_id = soldiers[0];
+	// Notice that you can use the auto keyword in place of a concrete type. auto soldier_id = state.soldiers[0].id;

-	// Getting the hp of the last soldier
+	// Getting the hp of the last soldier.
-	// Notice that constants like NUM_SOLDIERS are available auto soldier_id = soldiers[NUM_SOLDIERS - 1];
+	// Notice that constants like NUM_SOLDIERS are available. auto soldier_hp = state.soldiers[NUM_SOLDIERS - 1].hp;

-	// Checking if the last tile of the map is valid to build a tower on if (map[MAP_SIZE - 1][MAP_SIZE - 1].valid_territory) ...
+	// Checking if the last tile of the map is valid to build a tower on. if (state.map[MAP_SIZE - 1][MAP_SIZE - 1].valid_territory) ...

-	// Issuing a command to build a tower at tile (4, 7) map[4][7].build_tower = true;
+	// Issuing a command to build a tower at tile (4, 7). state.map[4][7].build_tower = true;

-	// Issuing a command to move all soldiers to (3, 9)
+	// Issuing a command to move all soldiers to (3, 9).
-	// Notice that range-based for loops can be used for (auto &soldier : soldiers) soldier->destination = Vector(3, 9);
+	// Notice that range-based for loops can be used.
+	// Remember to add the reference while iterating, otherwise you'll
+	// be modifying a copy of the soldier! for (auto &soldier : state.soldiers)
+		soldier.destination = Vector(3, 9);

-	// Issuing a command to your first soldier to attack the first enemy soldier soldiers[0].soldier_target = state.opponent_soldiers[0];
+	// Issuing a command to your first soldier to attack the first enemy soldier. state.soldiers[0].soldier_target = state.opponent_soldiers[0].id;

 	// Issuing a command to upgrade the second tower.
-	// Use num_towers to get how many towers you actually have towers[1].upgrade_tower = true;
+	// Use state.num_towers to get how many towers you actually have. state.towers[1].upgrade_tower = true;

-	// Issuing a command to suicide your own tower
+	// Issuing a command to suicide your own tower.
-	// You get about a third of the build cost and upgrades back towers[0].suicide = true;
+	// You get about a third of the build and upgrades cost back.
+	// Note that this parcticular suicide is an invalid move, you
+	// cannot suicide your first tower as it is your base tower.
+	// This move will simply be ignored while simulating the match. state.towers[0].suicide = true;

-	// Return the state you've issued commands to at the END of your code return state;
+	// Return the state you've issued commands to at the END of your code. return state;

 For more information about ``state``, check the `player state <player_state.html>`_ page.